-Lab equipment: Lab equipment is not to be used without permission and supervision of the instructor.
-When used, lab equipment is to be cleaned and left in good condition.
-All trash is to be disposed of.
+Lab equipment: Lab equipment is not to be used without the permission and supervision of an instructor.
+Lab equipment should be cleaned and left in good condition, as well as all trash disposed of.

-Computers: The Design Communications computers are set up for specific purposes, exercises, and projects.
-A student may not add or delete anything from the computer without the permission of the instructor.
-Nothing about the computer may be changed without the permission of the instructor or lab assistant.
-You may NOT change or alter the screen saver or desktop.
-If not having assigned computers, the computers are assigned on a first come, first serve basis at the beginning of each lab.
-It is the responsibility of every student to save his work on a regular basis and place his or her files in the proper folders.
+Computers: The Graphic Arts computers are set up for specific purposes, especially for exercises and projects.
+A student may not install, add or delete anything from the computer without the permission of the instructor.
+Nothing about the computer may be changed without the permission of the instructor.
+Students may NOT change or alter the screen saver or desktop.
+If not having assigned computers, the computers are assigned on a first come, first serve basis at the beginning of each semester unless otherwise specified by the instructor.

 A crashed computer is not an excuse for not turning in an assignment.
-It is normal for computers to crash and work be lost.
+It is normal for computers to crash, and work be lost.
 It is the student's responsibility to save on a regular basis.
-Most assignments are turned in electronically.
-It is the student's responsibility to see that all assignments have been properly turned in the specified location.
-It is the purpose of this program for all students to work in a quiet, professional environment.
-Students must show restraint from using the classroom and lab as anything other than a time to learn, work and explore.
+Most assignments are turned in electronically; therefore, it is the student's responsibility to ensure that all assignments have been properly turned in to the location specified by the instructor.